the22mastermind/job-board/README.md

       Run `yarn apply` to apply to a job.
 Before running this command, make sure you copy the returned jobId after running `yarn post` and replace it in `scripts/apply_job.sh`

       If you run `yarn apply` again, the application will panic because in a real-life scenario, a candidate cannot apply to the same job more than once.

+      Run `yarn get_applicants` to retrieve all the candidates who applied to a job

+      Run `yarn accept` to accept a candidate's application

 ToDo